GoogleCloudPlatform/appengine-java-vm-cdi-numberguess/README.md

 ========================

 This example demonstrates the use of Weld in a Servlet container in App Engine Managed VMs.
-This is an adaption from <https://github.com/weld/core/tree/master/examples/jsf/numberguess>
+This is an adaptation of <https://github.com/weld/core/tree/master/examples/jsf/numberguess>

 Run  with Google App Engine Managed VMs (Assuming you have installed the Cloud SDK)
 --------------------